Frequently Asked Questions and Answers

 As for actual 'swallowing' the blade, the act of swallowing is a complex process called peristalysis that involves using some 50 pairs of muscles in the throat.
 Most sword swallowers do not actually 'swallow' the sword, but instead relax the throat enough to allow the blade to slide down the esophagus, although some sword swallowers do intentionally cause the blade to move down their throats by using their throat muscles in the peristalysis act of swallowing.

 "I am an SLP studying dysphagia.
-From one of the accounts I read about a sword swallower in England, he dislocates his collarbones and other joints to swallow the sword.
+From one of the accounts I read about a sword swallower, he claims to 'dislocate' his collarbones and other joints to swallow the sword.
 I was wondering if you do the same thing?
 Are you double jointed?
 If so, do you suffer pain in your other joints?"

-A: No, it is not necessary to dislocate your collarbones or any other bones in order to swallow a sword.
-There is one sword swallower in Australia known as Chayne the Space Cowboy who sometimes performs in England and who does have a condition that allows him to dislocate his joints, but in general, it is not necessary to do so in order to swallow a sword, and as far as is known, no other sword swallowers do it.
+No, it is not necessary to dislocate your collarbones or any other bones in order to swallow a sword.
+There is one sword swallower in Australia known as Chayne the Space Cowboy who claims to have a condition that allows him to dislocate his joints, but in general, it is not necessary to do so in order to swallow a sword, and as far as is known, no other sword swallowers do it.

-A: This usually depends on how tall the sword swallower is and how long their esophagus is.
-The length of the human esophagus ranges from about 36 to 44 cm, or around 40 cm on average.
-Most sword swallowers can swallow swords from about 16" to 22" (about 40 to 60 cm), but the average length of sword swallowed is about 19 to 21 inches, sometimes with a few inches of blade extending out of the mouth.
-We can usually tell the blade is in as far as possible because the sword won't go any further once it hits the bottom of the stomach!
-The sword just stops, so we know we are at the bottom of the stomach, and it feels uncomfortable to push it any further (which we do NOT want to do!).
+This usually depends on how tall the sword swallower is and how long their esophagus is.
+The length of the average human esophagus ranges from about 23-25 cm, and from 36 to 44 cm to the bottom of the stomach, averaging around 40 cm in length.
+Most sword swallowers can swallow swords from about 16" to 22" (about 40 to 60 cm) in length, but the average length of swords swallowed ranges from 19 to 22 inches, often with a few inches of blade extending out of the mouth.
+We can usually tell the blade is in as far as possible because the sword won't go any further once it hits the bottom of the stomach.
+At that point, when the blade stops, we know we are at the bottom of the stomach, and it feels uncomfortable to push the blade any further (which is NOT recommended!).

 Sometimes after eating a full meal, the stomach can be somewhat stretched, so with a full stomach, the blade can sometimes sit a little deeper.
-An old sword swallower's trick is to drink several glasses of water before performing in order to make the stomach heavier to sink lower and thereby swallow longer length blades.
+An old sword swallower's trick is to drink several glasses of water before performing in order to make the stomach heavier and sink lower, thereby allowing the sword swallower to swallow slightly longer blades.

 Another factor is that when you have an object in your mouth and pressing on your tongue such as a blade, your mouth naturally begins to salivate.
 With your head turned upwards and your epiglottis held open by the blade, there is the feeling that the saliva is going to run down your throat and into your lungs, creating the urge to swallow or cough.